A sweet and sour pork tenderloin roast, cooked to rosy pink perfection in less than half an hour, complete with a sauce with huge flavour.

 Instructions

-- Heat a frying pan or wok over a high heat and when hot add the oil.
+- Heat a 28cm or 11" oven-proof frying pan or skillet (not nonstick if possible) over a high heat and when it is hot add half of the cooking oil.

 Nutrition Information: